 We like the boarders to be busy and get as much as they can out of the boarding lifestyle.
 We strongly encourage participation in house, school and community activities to build confidence and self-esteem.
-There are so many things going on and we find that the students who put the most in get the most out in terms of enjoyment, personal development and exam results.

-There are too many different opportunities available to boarders, both in the local vicinity, and in school, to list here.
-Current boarders volunteer at the Theatre By The Lake and local care homes, take part in the town rugby and football clubs, are members of the Archery Club and Scout group to name but a few.
-It is important that as well as making, the most of these opportunities boarders manage a good work-life balance and so we do generally permit only one activity per day during the week.
+There are so many things to do; we find that the students who put the most in get the most out in terms of enjoyment, personal development and exam results.
+There are many different opportunities available to boarders, both in the local vicinity, and in school - too many to list here.
+Current boarders take part in the town rugby, hockey, and football clubs and are members of the local Judo and Archery Club, to name but a few.
+Many senior boarders get part-time jobs in local establishments where they get the chance to earn their own money and learn more life skills.
+It is important that, as well as making the most of these opportunities, boarders manage a good work-life balance.

-Activities are organised each Saturday and cover a wide range of subjects including: ice-skating, crazy golf, laser quest, ten-pin bowling, theatre, swimming, shopping trips, picnics, walking, art/craft workshops, drama, cookery workshops, visits to tourist attractions and theme parks, sailing, swimming and cinema trips.
+Activities are organised most Saturdays and cover a wide range of options including: ice-skating, crazy golf, laser quest, ten-pin bowling, theatre, swimming, shopping trips, picnics, walking, art/craft workshops, drama, cookery workshops, visits to tourist attractions and theme parks, sailing, swimming, and cinema trips.

 Pupils in Years 7 - 9 are included in some form of activity at the weekend.
-Older pupils have the option to join in wherever possible and these are usually all included in the boarding fees.
+Older pupils have the option to join in wherever possible and these are all included in the boarding fees.